 Using a personal or ‘boat loan’ to buy a houseboat

-Perhaps the most obvious financing solution that can be used to buy a houseboat is a personal loan, with those intended to finance the purchase of water-faring vehicles often dubbed 'boat loans'.
+Perhaps the most obvious financing solution that can be used to buy a houseboat is a personal loan, with some lenders even offering personal loans that are dubbed 'boat loans'.

 Features of a secured personal loan

-That means, a person taking out a personal loan to buy a houseboat could use that houseboat, or another asset, as security.
-Thus, if they fall behind on their repayments, their bank or lender could repossess the houseboat in order to minimise its own losses.
+A person taking out a personal loan to buy a houseboat could use that houseboat, or another asset, as security.
+If they fall behind on their repayments, their bank or lender could repossess the houseboat in order to minimise its losses.

-By providing a secured personal loan, a lender is taking on less risk than they would be in handing out an unsecured personal loan, and therefore the interest rate on the loan is likely to be more competitive.
+By providing a secured personal loan, a lender is taking on less risk than if they were to hand out an unsecured personal loan, and therefore the interest rate on the loan is likely to be more competitive.

 Using home equity to buy a houseboat